Investing in Marijuana for Beginners

 Q: How can we invest in cannabis stocks given this legal status?

 A: With cannabis’ legal status in mind, investing in cannabis stocks is best undertaken by proxy.
-You can approach the stock exchange as an individual, establish a brokerage account, and buy stock in publicly traded cannabis companies, such as Canopy Growth (as of March 31, 2020 the Fund had 9.23% invested in Canopy) or Aurora Cannabis (as of March 31, 2020 the Fund had 0.87% invested in Aurora), that you feel are strong contenders.
+You can approach the stock exchange as an individual, establish a brokerage account, and buy stock in publicly traded cannabis companies that you feel are strong contenders.
 However, this is a risky strategy that requires consistent attention and agility in order to respond to stock market performance.
 If a marijuana company suffers some kind of significant setback, their stock can tank overnight and leave you thousands of dollars out with little recourse.
 Another issue with marijuana stocks is that a lot of companies are not yet profitable.
 One of the main ways they generate the capital necessary to fund their operations is to issue new shares.
 This practice unfortunately dilutes the value of existing shares— another reason why it is risky to concentrate investments on just one or a small handful of companies.

-How to Invest in Marijuana Stocks in 2020
+How to Invest in the Marijuana Industry in 2020 and Beyond

-There are alternative securities to choose over simple shares.
+There are alternative securities to choose over simply buying marijuana stocks.
 Funds are one option.

-- Exchange-traded funds, or ETFs, are a selection of stocks, usually of a focused variety such as involving the marijuana industry.
+- Exchange-traded funds, or ETFs, are a selection of stocks, usually of a focused variety such as a marijuana ETF involving the marijuana industry.
 ETF offers a lot of diversification for a low buy-in.
 This has an advantage over individual stocks as the exposure to risk is lower.

 - Hedge funds are partnerships between preselected or accredited investors, also known as limited partners, and the fund manager (the general partner), who manages the investors’ money.
 The intention of a hedge fund is to reduce risk and increase investor returns.
 Hedge funds are considered to be aggressive securities that seek a profit in spite of general market performance.